igorkasyanchuk/active_storage_validations/README.md

 But this major version bump also comes with some breaking changes.
 Below are the main breaking changes you need to be aware of:
 - Error messages
   - The error messages have been completely rewritten to be more consistent and easier to understand (not breaking but might be a good idea to update them with the new versions)
+  - Some validator errors have been totally changed:
+    - `limit` validator keys have been totally reworked
+    - `dimension` validator keys have been totally reworked
+    - `content_type` validator keys have been totally reworked
   - Some keys have been changed:
     - `image_metadata_missing` has been replaced by `media_metadata_missing`
     - `aspect_ratio_is_not` has been replaced by `aspect_ratio_not_x_y`